teamtomo/membrain-seg/docs/Usage/Annotations.md

 This is an example guide on how to create training data in order to improve MemBrain-seg's performance on your tomograms.
 The annotation strategy was developed as part of a [Helmholtz Imaging](https://helmholtz-imaging.de/) Collaboration with [Fabian Isensee](https://helmholtz-imaging.de/person/dr-rer-nat-fabian-isensee/) & [Sebastian Ziegler](https://modalities.helmholtz-imaging.de/expert/46).

+In parallel to this guide, please also check Simon Zufferey's [YouTube tutorial](https://www.youtube.com/playlist?list=PLV3O3yHyCjkXAi9MWgComzh6JuKcHUgNU) accompanying the instructions on this size.

 **Important note:** While this guide describes how to improve the performance for your own tomograms, we highly encourage you to also share your generated training patches with us and the community, so that everybody can benefit from a more generalized performance of the model.
 We are currently working on a platform to easily share them.
 In the meantime, please reach out to us (Lorenz.Lamm@helmholtz-munich.de) to discuss how to best share your patches without giving away too much of your own data.